Dimension reduction for integrative survival analysis: Introduction

 \section{Introduction}

-Modeling a patients' survival time based on -omic profiles (e.g., transcriptomic or proteomic) is a difficult, yet fundamentally important problem in cancer research.
-With the advent of personalized medicine, models for survival can help clinicians plan a course of treatment, and allow patients to make more informed decisions about their care.
-From a statistical perspective, the challenges are two-fold: first, -omic data are often high-dimensional in the sense that the number of predictors (e.g., genes or proteins) to consider, $p$, can be much larger than the number of patients included in the study (e.g., thousands of genes' expression measured on tens or hundreds of patients).
-Second, although numerous consortia have begun collecting multi-omic and clinical data on cancer patients (e.g., \url{https://cancer.gov/tcga}), datasets often consist of relatively few patients and have high rates of censoring.
+Modeling a patient's survival time based on omic profiles (e.g., transcriptomic or proteomic) is a difficult, yet fundamentally important problem in cancer research.
+With the advent of personalized medicine, survival models help clinicians plan a course of treatment, and allow patients to make more informed decisions about their care.
+From a statistical perspective, the challenges are two-fold: first, omic data are often high-dimensional in the sense that the number of predictors (e.g., genes or proteins) can be much larger than the number of patients included in the study (e.g., thousands of genes' expression measured on tens or hundreds of patients).
+Second, although numerous consortia have begun collecting multi-omic and clinical data on cancer patients (e.g., The Cancer Genome Atlas (TCGA) program), datasets often consist of relatively few patients and have high rates of censoring.
 Consequently, sample sizes are often too small to identify prognostic predictors or estimate potentially small effects with reasonable accuracy.
-To address the issues caused by high-dimensionality, small sample sizes, and high censoring rates, one approach is analyze multiple independent datasets jointly, i.e., to perform an ``integrative'' survival analysis \citep{Liu2014Integrative,zhang2016penalized,maity2020bayesian}.
+To address the issues caused by high-dimensionality, small sample sizes, and high censoring rates, one approach is to analyze multiple independent datasets jointly, i.e., to perform an ``integrative'' survival analysis \citep{Liu2014Integrative,zhang2016penalized,maity2020bayesian}.
 Integrative analyses can improve efficiency and can identify low-dimensional features which are shared across the multiple populations in the study.